martijnboland/apptext/README.md

 [![Screenshot AppText dashboard](media/screenshots/apptext-dashboard-480.png?raw=true "Edit translations")](media/screenshots/apptext-dashboard.png?raw=true)

 You'll notice that there already is some content in there.
-That's because AppText uses itself for the localization of the Admin interface :-).
+That's because AppText uses itself for the localization of the Admin interface.
 Go and try to change some content.
 This will be reflected immediately in the Admin interface.

 ### Secure the Admin interface
 Until now, unauthenticated users can simply access the Admin interface.
 AppText itself doesn't know anything about authentication, but you can secure it with two configuration options.
 The first one, RequireAuthenticatedUser simply tells that only authenticated users can access AppText (ConfigureServices in Startup.cs):